HughMurrell/EscapeLogos/README.md

 HIV vaccine design,
 *in preparation*.

-If you make use of this script in your work, please cite one of these papers.
+If you make use of this script to create escape logos for your sequences, please cite one of the above papers.